Evaluation of Novel Fast Machine Learning Algorithms for Knowledge-Distillation-Based Anomaly Detection at CMS: Introduction

 \section{Introduction}

 At CERN's Large Hadron Collider (LHC), tens of millions of proton-proton collisions are produced per second.
 The Compact Muon Solenoid (CMS) detector at the LHC captures complex high-dimensional data from each collision.
 With such large data volume and rate, it is imperative to have an effective data reduction strategy.
-The Level-1 Trigger (L1T) in the CMS experiment is the first data reduction step, bringing the event rate from 40 MHz to 100 kHz--a 99.75\% reduction within 3.8 microseconds \cite{trigger_tdr}\cite{trigger_upgrade_tdr}.
+The Level-1 Trigger (L1T) in the CMS experiment is the first data reduction step, bringing the event rate from 40 MHz to 100 kHz --- a 99.75\% reduction within 3.8 microseconds \cite{trigger_tdr}\cite{trigger_upgrade_tdr}.
 The L1T is comprised of real-time algorithms built on Field Programmable Gate Arrays (FPGAs).
 Traditional physics-process oriented triggers are highly efficient for specific, known signal signatures but are inherently inflexible, rendering them ineffective for broad searches for unknown phenomena.
 Conversely, more general physics object-oriented triggers capture a wider variety of signals but must impose high momentum thresholds to control data rates, severely limiting their acceptance for new physics involving low-energy particles.
-To broaden the search for new physics to more possibilities, CMS has implemented Machine Learning (ML)-based implemented anomaly detection algorithms in the L1T.
-These new triggers aim to provide an optimal tradeoff by having a low data rate while maintaining a wider reach, all within the demanding, low-latency environment of the L1T, Fig.~\ref{fig:latency_req}. \\\\ One such trigger is the Calorimeter Image Convolutional Anomaly Detection Algorithm (CICADA) \cite{CMS-DP-2024-121}.
-CICADA is trained using a convolutional autoencoder that is trained on CMS Zero Bias data, which is a random trigger that selects events with no bias towards any physics signature.
+To broaden the search for new physics to more possibilities, CMS has implemented two Machine Learning (ML)-based anomaly detection algorithms in the L1T: ``Calorimeter Image Convolutional Anomaly Detection Algorithm'' (CICADA) \cite{CMS-DP-2024-121} and ``Anomaly Extraction Online L1 Trigger Lightweight'' (AXOL1TL) \cite{CMS-DP-2024-059}.
+These new triggers aim to provide an optimal tradeoff by having a low data rate while maintaining a wider reach, all within the demanding, low-latency environment of the L1T, see Fig.~\ref{fig:latency_req}. \\\\ Our contribution focuses on CICADA, which deploys a convolutional autoencoder that is trained on CMS Zero Bias data, which is a random trigger that selects events with no bias towards any physics signature.